 - Ten therapeutic benefits

-- How to use it to make lemon balm tea, tincture and more
+- How to make lemon balm tea, tincture and more

-- Special uses and considerations for lemon balm essential oil
+- How to use lemon balm essential oil

 - What you need to know about safety

-Also called bee balm, English balm, balm mint, heart’s delight and honey plant, lemon balm (Melissa officinalis) is a fragrant herb that’s a delight to the senses.
-It’s light and lemony, and – as you may have guessed by its names – is a favorite of honey bees as well.
+Also called bee balm heart’s delight, balm mint and honey plant, lemon balm (Melissa officinalis L.) is a fragrant perennial herb that’s a delight to the senses.
+It’s light and lemony, and – as you may have guessed by its names – a favorite of honey bees as well.

-This lemony member of the mint family is rich in essential oil constituents such as citral, citronellal and geranial.
-It also contains polyphenols, tannins, vitamin C, calcium, magnesium, resins, and flavonoids that contribute to its therapeutic properties.
+This member of the mint family is rich in essential oil constituents such as citral, citronellal and geranial.
+It also contains the potent antioxidant rosmarinic acid and various polyphenols, tannins, vitamin C, calcium, magnesium, resins, and flavonoids that contribute to its therapeutic properties.

 1. Promotes Relaxation

 In this study, researchers found that lemon balm eased the negative mood effects of lab-induced psychological stress.
-Another herb that blends well with lemon balm and helps with easing stress is lavender blossom – the two make a lovely tea when blended together.
+Another herb that helps with easing stress and tension is lavender blossom, and it makes a lovely tea when blended with lemon balm.
 (Recipe below)

 2. Mood Lifting

-In the study I just mentioned above, participants who received lemon balm were not only more resistant to stress – they experienced an improvement in both mood and cognitive function.
-They reported feeling calmer and more alert, and an independent measure of their cognitive function found “significant increase in the speed of mathematical processing, with no reduction in accuracy.”
+In the study I mentioned above, participants who received lemon balm were not only more resistant to stress – they experienced an improvement in both mood and cognitive function.
+They reported feeling calmer and more alert, and an independent measure of their cognitive performance found a “significant increase in the speed of mathematical processing, with no reduction in accuracy.”

 Also, research suggests that aromatherapy with lemon balm essential oil creates a potent “exhilarant” effect that helps to lift one’s mood, reduce agitation, and enhance relaxation.
 (6)